Vandergrift, Pennsylvania: Congressional representation

 Federally, Vandergrift is part of Pennsylvania's 14th Congressional District, represented by Guy Reschenthaler (R).
-The state's senior member of the United States Senate is Democrat Bob Casey, elected in 2006.
-The state's junior member of the United States Senate is Republican Pat Toomey, who was elected in 2010.
+The state's senior member of the United States Senate is Democrat John Fetterman, elected in 2022.
+The state's junior member of the United States Senate is Republican Dave McCormick, elected in 2024.

 Education

 Public

 Vandergrift is within the Kiski Area School District.

 Private

 The former St. Gertrude School in Vandergrift, which was established in 1922, served students in kindergarten through sixth grade, until it officially transitioned to a regional school with a new name in fall 2005.
 The formal announcement and dedication of the Cardinal Maida Academy took place with a special Mass November 27, 2005, at St. Gertrude Parish, and Cardinal Adam J. Maida, whose episcopal motto is “To Make All Things New,” returned to his roots in the Diocese of Greensburg to help a small Catholic school celebrate a new beginning.